 Leicester College has a very well-equipped modern vehicle paint workshop, offering advanced tools, equipment and paint techniques that enable students to gain a wide range of skills, essential for the workplace.

 This learning programme involves studying both the theory and practical aspects, preparing metal and pre-painted surfaces, preparing and applying fillers and foundation materials to vehicles and repairing minor paint defects.

 You will also gain a broad knowledge and understanding of health and safety in the workplace and other skills associated with working in a garage.

-Standard entry to this course requires both GCSEs in English and Maths at grade 3 (D) or above, plus two further GCSEs at grade 2 or above including a science or technical based subject.
-Alternatively you could have both Functional Skills English and maths at level 2, plus one suitable reference and it is desirable that you can demonstrate 90% attendance.
+Direct entry to this course for 16-18 year olds requires both GCSEs in English and Maths at grade 3 or above, plus two further GCSEs at grade 3 or above including a science or technical based subject.

-A suitable level 1 qualification or substantial paint refinishing experience is desirable but not essential.
+It is also desirable that you can demonstrate 90% attendance in education or employment.
+A suitable level 1 qualification or suitable industry experience is desirable but not essential.

 Consideration will be given to all applicants over the age of 19, who do not hold formal English and maths qualifications but can demonstrate experience in the industry.

 All students will undertake a probationary period for the first six weeks of their programme.
 During this time, attendance, attitude, attainment and application towards study will be monitored.
 A final decision as to the most appropriate level and outcome will be discussed with you towards the end of your probationary period.

 The course is designed to give the students both theory and hands-on practical experience to carry out paint procedures and so is delivered and assessed practically in the paint shop, coupled with written assessments and online exams.

 Your tutors will provide theory explanations, practical demonstrations and guide you through all assessments both written and practical.